AffableAWE/node-basics-server/README.md

 ## Server Examples

 Welcome to a collection of simple, beginner-friendly Node.js HTTP server examples!
 This repository demonstrates how to set up a basic server in Node.js that can handle a variety of response types.
-Whether it’s JSON, HTML, CSV, or basic routing, these examples cover the essentials.
+Whether it’s JSON, HTML, CSV, or basic routing, these examples cover the essentials...

 ## Project Highlights